patrickbucher/checklinks/README.md

 - [ ] user agent as an optional flag
 - [ ] parallelism as a flag
-- [ ] update Link.Site with every step, so that it can be reported as source URL
 - [ ] introduce Config struct for handing over the entire configuration from the command line to the crawler function
 - [ ] introduce Channels struct for handing over channels to Process functions